benpeart/digital-daguerreotype/README.md

 # General logic in software
 1. Use Intel RealSense to extract foreground and remove background
-2. Project the extracted foreground to touch screen
+1. Project the extracted foreground to touch screen
-3. On button press, capture image and project captured image
+1. On button press, capture image and project captured image
-4. Generate a TSP tour for the image
+1. Generate a TSP tour for the image
-    a.
-Increase the brightness to blow out some of the highlights in the face
+    1. Increase the brightness to blow out some of the highlights in the face
-    b.
-Convert the image to grayscale
+    1. Convert the image to grayscale
-    c.
-Perform Stucki halftoning to get a nice dithered image in black and white
+    1. Perform Stucki halftoning to get a nice dithered image in black and white
-    d.
-Collect the positions of all the black pixels
+    1. Collect the positions of all the black pixels
-    e.
-Use Concorde to generate a ‘Quick Boruvka’ + 'Lin-Kernighan' tour of all the pixels
+    1. Use Concorde to generate a ‘Quick Boruvka’ + 'Lin-Kernighan' tour of all the pixels
-        i.
-Quick Boruvka is very fast but isn’t visually appealing ii.
-Following it with a few iterations of Lin-Kernighan further refines the path and can be time limited.
+        1. Quick Boruvka is very fast but isn’t visually appealing
+        1. Following it with a few iterations of Lin-Kernighan further refines the path and can be time limited.
 5 seconds seemed to be sufficient to remove artifacts in Quick Boruvka.
-5. Generate gcode from tour
+1. Generate gcode from tour
-6. Output gcode to CNC device
+1. Output gcode to CNC device

 # Hardware used